 Stejneger, L. 1901.
 A new systematic name for the yellow boa of Jamaica.
 Proceedings of the United States National Museum 23:469-470.

 Stewart, J. 1823.
 A View of the Past and Present State of the Island of Jamaica with remarks of the moral and physical condition of the slaves and on the abolition of slavery in the colonies.
 Oliver and Boyd, Tweeddale-House and G. & W. B. Whittaker, London, UK.

 Tolson, P.J.
 1987.
 Phylogenetics of the boid snake genus Epicrates and Caribbean vicariance theory.
 Occ.
 Pap.
 Mus.
 Zool.
 Univ.
 Michigan 715:1-68.

 Tolson, P.J. and R.W.
 Henderson.
 1993.
-The Natural History of West Indian Boas.
-R&A Publishing Limited, Somerset, England.
+The natural history of West Indian boas.
+R&A Publishing, Middlesex, England.